scimusmn/qmd-ad-builder/README.md

 Notes
-Pressing the `D` key brings up the debug view.
+• Pressing the `D` key brings up the debug view.

+• On debug screen you can drag the corners of the quad in the upper-left to fit the area to map for tracking.
+This remaps the (potentially) distorted coordinates from the camera onto the poster space.

-If USB camera is not being recognized after plugging in, try running these two commands in succession:
+• If USB camera is not being recognized after plugging in, try running these two commands in succession:
 `sudo killall VDCAssistant`
 `sudo killall AppleCameraAssistant`